chouser63/portfolio/docs/components/photo-gallery.md

 - next/image
 - shadcn/ui Skeleton component
 - Tailwind CSS
+- react Suspense

 ## Notes

-- Make sure the images you use are < 1MB, otherwise slow load time
+- Make sure the images you use are < 1MB, otherwise slow load time (compress them)
+- Description is not shown on enlarged image, that requires impl. change